East Leake: Local amenities

 The village is home to four schools, three primary and one secondary.
 Brookside Primary School has its origins in the John Bley Free School, which was established in 1724.
 Lantern Lane Primary School and Millside Spencer Academy opened in 1953 and 2022, respectively, accommodating the growth in the village's population.
 East Leake Academy, formerly Harry Carlton Comprehensive School, was established in 1957 and serves East Leake and the surrounding villages.
 The school was rebuilt in 2002 and shares its location with the village's leisure centre and swimming pool.
 The academy has been rated "good" by Ofsted and achieved above the national average at GCSE-level in 2024 with a 72% pass rate, compared to 67% in England as a whole.

-The village centre contains a number of small shops and pubs situated on Main Street, as well as a Co-op supermarket.
+The village centre contains a number of small shops and pubs mostly situated on Main Street and Gotham Road, as well as a Co-op supermarket.
 The village is served by a Post Office branch, a Nottinghamshire Fire and Rescue Service station, a GP surgery and a library.
 2nd East Leake Scouts, part of The Scout Association, is also based in the village.

 The village is also home to a variety of sporting clubs.
 East Leake Cricket Club plays in the South Nottinghamshire Cricket League and East Leake Robins Football Club plays in Division One of the Nottinghamshire Senior League.
 There are also clubs for rugby union, basketball, badminton and kickboxing.
 The village is the site of an 18-hole golf course at Rushcliffe Golf Club, which was formed in 1909.

 The village hosts five organised churches, Church of England, Roman Catholic, Methodist, Baptist and Evangelical.
 The Anglican church, St Mary's, is within the Diocese of Southwell and Nottingham, and originates from the Norman period and is Grade I listed, indicating that it is of "exceptional" historic, architectural or cultural interest.
 The village contains a number of other listed buildings at Grade II, including 17th and 18th century cottages and a First World War memorial.